 There were also some fab characters to have your photo with too.

 We really enjoyed it here, especially as they have loads of Star Wars characters!!
-(If your kids love the force check out how we have Star Wars fun in our homeschool!)
+(If your kids love the force check out how we have Star Wars activities for kids in our homeschool!)

 Epcot for 6 Year Old